 Loans more than 30 days past due may be reported to a collection agency.
 You can manually make additional payments or pay off your loan in full at any time with no prepayment penalties.

 Though Lending Club doesn’t release all the details of its proprietary application and screening process, borrowers with credit scores below 640 generally aren’t eligible.
-Additionally, borrowers must be at least 18 years old, have U.S. citizenship or long-term residency, reside in one of the 45 states where Lending Club operates (residents of Idaho, Iowa, Maine, Nebraska, and North Dakota are not eligible), and have a verified bank account.
+Additionally, borrowers must be at least 18 years old, have U.S. citizenship or long-term residency, reside in one of the 47 states where Lending Club operates (residents of Idaho, Iowa, and Maine are not eligible), and have a verified bank account.
 To verify your bank account, Lending Club makes two small trial deposits and asks you to confirm their amounts in your Lending Club account.

 When evaluating an application, Lending Club looks at factors like credit score, credit history (length and activity), debt-to-income ratio, employment status, income, and homeownership status.
 Having a higher credit score, lower debt to income ratio, steady employment, and solid income increases your chances of approval and reduces your loan’s interest rate.